aquasecurity/libbpfgo/Readme.md

 e := <-eventsChannel
 ```

+## Releases

+libbpfgo does not yet have a regular schedule for cutting releases.
+There has not yet been a major release but API backwards compatibility will be maintained for all releases with the same major release number.
+Milestones are created when preparing for release.

+- __Major releases__ are cut when backwards compatibility is broken or major milestones are completed, such as reaching parity with libbpf's API.
+- __Minor releases__ are cut to incorporate new support for libbpf APIs.
+- __Patch releases__ are cut to incorporate important individual or groupings of bug fixes.
+- __libbpf support numbering__ indicates the _minimum_ required libbpf version that must be linked in order to ensure libbpfgo compatibility.
+For example, `v0.2.1-libbpf_0.4.0` means that version 0.2.1 of libbpfgo requires v0.4.0 or newer of libbpf.

+*Note*: some distributions might have local changes to their libbpf package and their version might include backports and/or fixes differently than upstream versions.
+In those cases we recommend that libbpfgo is used statically compiled.

+## Learn more

 Please check our github milestones for an idea of the project roadmap.
 The general goal is to fully implement/expose libbpf's API in Go as seamlessly as possible.

-## Learn more

 - [How to Build eBPF Programs with libbpfgo](https://blog.aquasec.com/libbpf-ebpf-programs).
 - [selftests](./selftest) are small program using libbpfgo and might be good usage examples.